PriceLab/BDDS/trenadb/fimo/README.md

 `aws s3 cp s3://marichards/completed_dbs/2017_06_13_fimo.dump .`

 The database is around 34 GB and will take some time to download.
 Once it does, you'll need to restore it in PostgreSQL.
-First, open PostgreSQL, create an empty database, and close PostgreSQL:
+First, open PostgreSQL, create an empty database, give privileges to the "trena" user account, and close PostgreSQL:

 `psql postgres`

 `create database fimo`

+`grant all privileges on database fimo to trena`

 `\q`

 After creating the empty database, fill it using the following command:

 `sudo pg_restore --verbose --clean --no-acl --no-owner --dbname=fimo 2017_06_13_fimo.dump`

-**This command will also take quite a while to run (probably a couple of hours), so plan accordingly**
+**This command will also take quite a while to run (probably a few of hours), so plan accordingly**

 Once the restore is complete, you should have 1833808739 rows; you can check this using the following command inside PostgreSQL: